 Maggie Lechner is the Events Director of The Gathering.
 She plans the logistics for the annual conference as well as trips and receptions throughout the year.
 Maggie managed weddings for a venue in Arkansas before joining The Gathering.
 Previously, she spent several years working for Pine Cove, a Christian camping ministry, as a Lead Instructor and School Relations Coordinator for the camp’s outdoor education program, the Institute of Wilderness Studies.

 A graduate of Texas A&M University with a Bachelor of Science in Recreation, Park, and Tourism Sciences, Maggie’s first job after college was writing podcast material for the National Park Service’s Junior Ranger program.
-She and her husband, Coleson, live in Texas with their daughter.
+She and her husband, Coleson, live in Texas with their two children, Claire and Bennett.

 Hannah Carter is the GenNext Director for The Gathering.
 She runs the youth program, for ages 3 to 18, during our annual conference.
 Hannah also works for Pine Cove, a Christian ministry with 12 camps for children and families in Texas and South Carolina, since 2008.
 While she was managing Pine Cove’s mobile day camp, Hannah started directing the GenNext program for The Gathering.

 Hannah graduated from Nebraska Wesleyan University with degrees in Elementary and Special Education.
 In college, Hannah worked as a private behavior therapist for students with autism.
 She met her husband, Caleb, during one of her summer stints as a camp counselor at Pine Cove.
-They are raising their daughter in South Carolina.
+They are raising their daughters, Austyn and Anderson, in Tyler, TX.